-How the hell can a Resistance be sucessful, when it has no idea about discipline or chain of command, and when a direct order from high command can be overruled with a heartfelt speech from a lowly officer?
+How the hell can a Resistance be successful, when it has no idea about discipline or chain of command, and when a direct order from high command can be overruled with a heartfelt speech from a lowly officer?

-How the hell could Kyle Reese survive in the post-apocalyptic world while being such a stupid wuss, who cannot shoot a guy and approaches his quarry face to face?
+How the hell could Kyle Reese survive in the post-apocalyptic world while being such a wuss, who cannot shoot a guy and approaches his quarry face to face?

 Whose dumb idea was it to bradcast the Signal from the HQ?
 Wasn't it painfully obvious that it could be tracked back to them?

-If the Skynet controled all the military assets in the USA at the least, including nuclear weaponry, how could the humans still possess such extensive warfare, including airfields, especially since they didn't seem to bother about camouflage.
+If Skynet controlled all the military assets in the USA at the least, including nuclear weaponry, how could the humans still possess such extensive warfare, including airfields, especially since they didn't seem to bother about camouflage.
 Why didn't the machines bomb them?
 Where did the human crafts get the fuel?